OSPF Best Practices

 - Having smaller routing table provides easier troubleshooting.
 Dealing with less information decreases mean time to repair.
 Identifying the problem and fixing would be faster.
 Because there will be less routing prefixes in the routing table and the routing protocol databases so troubleshooting would be much easier and it would be probably manageable by the average skilled engineers.

-- Having smaller routing table increases convergence time as well.
+- Having smaller routing table decreases convergence time as well.
 Summarization reduces the routing table size that’s why provides faster network convergence.

 - OSPF NSSA area in general is used at the Internet Edge of the network since on the Internet routers where you don’t need to have all the OSPF LSAs yet still redistribution of selected BGP prefixes are common.